Saturday, August 16, 2025

 "And the Father hath commanded me (Christ) that I should give unto you this land, for your inheritance" (3 Nephi 20:14 emphasis added).

-*There are approximately 56 million indigenous people of the Americas, but not all are Lehi's descendants.
+*There are approximately 56 million indigenous people of the Americas, some of whom are Lehi's descendants.

 There is a reason America is called the promised land.
 It was promised to Lehi's descendants by the Lord, first as a refuge, then later as their land of inheritance.
 "And I will also be your light in the wilderness; and I will prepare the way before you, if it so be that ye shall keep my commandments; wherefore, inasmuch as ye shall keep my commandments ye shall be led towards the promised land; and ye shall know that I, the Lord, am God; and that I, the Lord, did deliver you from destruction; yea, that I did bring you out of the land of Jerusalem" (1 Nephi 17:13-14 emphasis added).